-Healthy as an Implied Nutrient Content Claim
+Healthy as Implied Nutrient Content Claim

-- 21 CFR 101.65(d) governs the use of the term "health" or similar terms such as "healthful."
+- 21 C.F.R. § 101.65(d) governs the use of the term "healthy" or similar terms such as "healthful."
 Applies to: - The use of the term characterizes the level of a nutrient in food; or - Implies a judgment of the food itself.

-Healthy as an Nutrient Content Claim
+Healthy as Nutrient Content Claim

-- For a food to bear an implied "healthy" nutrient claims it must generally: - not exceed certain FDA established levels for fat, sat. fat, sodium and cholesterol; - Provide at least 10% of the recommended daily value for vit.
-A, C, calcium, iron protein or fiber; and - Comply with FDA's fortification policy. - But FDA guidance following KIND WL/Petition. - FDA is considering rule making.
+- FDA Regulation: For a food to bear an implied "healthy" nutrient claims it must generally: - Not exceed certain FDA established levels for fat, saturated fat, sodium, and cholesterol; - Provide at least 10% of the reference daily value for vitamin A, vitamin C, calcium, iron, protein, or fiber; and - Comply with FDA's fortification policy. - But FDA guidance broadened use of healthy claim. - FDA is considering rule making.

-Quantity and Percentage Claims
+Quantity & Percentage Claims